 -

 Simplifying Expressions: The additive inverse property is used to simplify algebraic expressions by combining like terms.
-For example, in the expression 3x + 5 - 3x, we can use the additive inverse property to cancel out the 3x and -3x terms, leaving us with just 5.
+To give you an idea, in the expression 3x + 5 - 3x, we can use the additive inverse property to cancel out the 3x and -3x terms, leaving us with just 5.

 -